nherbaut/countphd/README.md

 # Manifest file

+The file should be called config.yaml.
 The manifest file is a simple yaml file that describes how to get your repository and which latex file to use as input.
 There can be more than one repository in the manifest

 example: